 Improved Collaboration

-With a digital document management solution, sharing and collaborating on documents and processes is much easier compared to paper-based document management solutions.
+A digital document management solution makes sharing and collaborating on documents and processes much easier than paper-based document management solutions.
 Audit trails that track the creation and editing of documents allow you to identify personnel in the event of intentional or unintentional errors and modifications.

 Advanced Search

 When documents are saved in a robust document management system, the content is archived and indexed with metadata.
-This allows you to use advanced search capabilities to find needed documents within seconds.
-Your teams can save time and energy, which ultimately leads to cost savings and improved productivity.
+This lets you use advanced search capabilities to find needed documents within seconds.
+Your teams can save time and energy, leading to cost savings and improved productivity.

 Fast Retrieval